 Not sure where to find the right hotel?
 Start comparing accommodations with this guide to the best places to stay in Split…

-Where to stay in Split, Croatia: A complete guide to the best neighbourhoods & areas for travellers
+Where to stay in Split: The best neighbourhoods & areas

 The city of Split includes eight different districts containing a total of 27 neighbourhoods.
 The variety of choices makes it a major challenge to find the top areas to stay in Split.

 While Split is the second-biggest city in Croatia (and a must for any Croatia travel itinerary), it’s relatively compact.
-Most of the top attractions in Split are in the centre of the historic Old Town, but there is still plenty to see and do outside of the palace walls.
+Most of the top things to do in Split are in the centre of the historic Old Town, but there is still plenty to see and do outside of the palace walls.

 If you want to get away from the most crowded tourist areas, consider staying in one of the other districts.
 From the slopes and parks of the Marjan district to the beaches of Bacvice, Split contains more than just old buildings.